choishucheung/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 Welcome to the Tencent Cloud Game Multimedia Engine (GME) SDK.
-This document describes access technologies for iOS development so that iOS developers can easily debug and access APIs for Tencent Cloud GME.
+This document describes access to technologies for iOS development so that iOS developers can easily debug and access to APIs for Tencent Cloud GME.

 ## Main Process Flowchart
 ![image](Image/i6.png)